THE MERCIAN REGIMENTAL CHARITY (1177059)

 • Those of The Mercian Regiment since 2007.

-The tower has received visits from numerous members of Royalty throughout the years.
+The site has received visits from numerous members of Royalty throughout the years.

-To the left is an image of Princess Anne during a visit to the Crich Memorial.
+The picture here is of Princess Anne during a visit to the Crich Memorial.

 All Rights Reserved.